 There are many lakes in the Clearwater River subwatershed.
 There are 28 lakes larger than

 100 acres and 107 lakes smaller than 100 acres.
-Major lakes for recreation include Maple, Cameron, Badger, Clearwater, Pine, Oak, Cross, Turtle, Buzzel and Whitefish.
+Major lakes for recreation include Maple, Cameron, Badger, Clearwater, Pine, Oak, Cross, Turtle, Bradleyand Whitefish.
 The larger lakes typically support a fishery, with the majority of smaller lakes only supporting waterfowl and hunting as a recreation.
 Much of the shoreline is developed on the larger lakes, and the majority of small lakeshores are undeveloped.

 Wetland areas are scattered throughout the area.
 These wetland areas are considerably denser in the extreme northeastern portion of the subwatershed, especially within the Red Lake Reservation, where the original wetlands are intact.
-Many of the wetlands have been altered by farm drainageagricultural production.
+Many of the wetlands have been altered by farm drainage with intent of using for agricultural production.

 Sand Hill River Watershed